Mig-uel/postgres/section-23/README.md

 ```

 This statement shows you the query plan that the database will use to execute the query.
 If the database is using an index, you'll see `Index Scan` in the query plan.
 If the database is doing a full table scan, you'll see `Seq Scan` in the query plan.

+## Downsides of Indexes

+While indexes can speed up queries, they also have some downsides:

+- Indexes take up space on disk.
+If you have a large table with many indexes, this can use up a lot of disk space.
+- Indexes can slow down write operations.
+When you insert, update, or delete rows in a table, the database has to update the indexes as well.
+This can slow down write operations, especially if you have many indexes on a table.
+- Indexes might not be used.
+The database optimizer decides whether to use an index based on the query plan.
+If the optimizer decides that using an index would be slower than doing a full table scan, it won't use the index.